New Mariner Nationals Champions

 New members are always welcome.

-The association publishes a newsletter, appropriately named Notice To Mariners, which is the official publication of the association.
-Through the newsletter, our forums and the plethora of information on the website, members can learn from highly experienced Mariner owners about maintaining, tuning, cruising, and racing a Mariner.
+The Association publishes a newsletter, appropriately named Notice To Mariners, which is sent electronically to all members about four times a year.
+Through the newsletter, our forums and the plethora of information on the website, members can learn from highly experienced Mariner owners about maintaining, tuning, restoring, cruising, and racing a Mariner.
 We hope that you enjoy your visit to our web site and that you will soon enjoy the many benefits of Membership.

 || Why join the Mariner Class Association?

 | • Shoal-draft with centerboard and kick-up rudder